 You likely won't go with the first option the agency comes up with, so be prepared to go back and forth to finalize your design.

-The first thing you're going to want to do is spend time outlining exactly what you expect out of the design process.
-This should include things like project details, ideas, goals, budget, and timeframe to give you and the design agencies you reach out to a good understanding of what's expected.
+The first thing to do is spend time outlining exactly what you expect out of the logo design process.
+This should include things like project details, logo ideas and inspiration, business goals, budget, and desired deadline, to give you and the design agencies you reach out to a good understanding of what's expected.

 Do online research and find examples of logos or brands you like.
-Find out what agency created them and check if you could hire them — are they available?
+See what design agencies created them and check if you could hire them — are they available?
 Are they in your budget?
-This exercise is also helpful for when you're getting agencies to understand what you're thinking about for your logo.
-Having some visual examples on hand can help start a conversation about design and aesthetic.
+This exercise is also helpful for when you're getting agencies to understand what you want for your logo.
+Having visual examples can help start a conversation about logo design goals and brand aesthetics.

 Hop on Google and do some digging.
-Try searching for design agencies in your city and check out their online portfolios -- they may even have customer stories or reviews.
-You can also visit their social media channels to see if their personality is a good fit for you and your brand.
+Try searching for logo design agencies in your area and check out their online portfolios — they may even have customer stories or reviews.
+You can also visit their social media channels to see if their personality is a good fit for you and your business.

 Create a shortlist of agencies you're interested in working with and begin reaching out to them.
 They'll most likely have an evaluation process for new clients, so send them a friendly hello and see if they'd be interested in the logo project.
-Meet with more than once to see what they have to offer and what they can provide you and your company.
+Meet with them more than once to see what they have to offer and what they can provide you and your company.
 Remember: working with an agency is a significant investment in both time and money.

 When the design process is complete, you should receive all the formats and working files you'll need, including the vector files, logo variations, and brand guidelines.
 You should also receive solid guidance from the design agency on how to apply your brand’s fonts, colors, images, and more.Learn more about file formats

-This is a good option for an established business looking to rebrand or differentiate their current brand from the competition.
-A design firm can offer more resources than a single designer, at a cost.
-If you’re up for the spend, you can expect a quality custom logo that speaks to your brand.
+A logo design agency is a good option for an established business looking to rebrand or differentiate their current brand from the competition.
+An agency can offer more research and resources than a single designer, but it does come at a cost.
+If you’re up for the spend, you can expect a quality custom logo that sets you apart from the competition.